psotose/react-giphyexpertapp/README.md

-# Getting Started with Create React App
+# Gif Expert App

+Small app in React using Hooks to search and show animated gifs.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).